ArashLab/CAP/TUTORIAL.md

 * *1kg.tiny.vcf.bgz*: 4053 variant
 * *1kg.small.vcf.bgz*: 40408 variant

+A simulated phenotypic file (*1kg.pheno.tsv*) is aslo included that present Type2 Diabetes (T2D) and Body Mass Index (BMI) for 100-genome samples along with other real phenotipic data.

 In our [examples](examples) we use the *1kg.micro.vcf.bgz* to make sure everything runs fast but you can use larger subsets too.

 The [examples](examples) folder contains a series of numbered example workload in yaml format such as [Example_01.yaml](examples/Example_01.yaml).
 These workload contains one or a few stages to be executed.
 The [Example_All.yaml](examples/Example_All.yaml) put all stages toghether.